Ultimate Guide to Objective and Key results – OKR Meaning and Examples

 Intel was doing great but still needed a more advanced system to help its people achieve more than the mediocre.
 He wanted to establish a management framework that valued ‘outcomes’ the most.

-Getting inspiration from the MBOs (Management by Objectives) framework introduced by Peter Drucker in the 50s, he developed the OKR framework.
+Getting inspiration from the MBOs (Management by Objectives) framework introduced by Peter Drucker in the 50s, he developed the OKR methodology.

-He simply described OKRs as the objective is ‘what’ you want to accomplish that matters for your business, and key results are ‘how’ you will get to that objective.
+He simply described OKR methodology as the objective is ‘what’ you want to accomplish that matters for your business, and key results are ‘how’ you will get to that objective.

 His version of the OKRs at Intel was called iMBOs, but it differed significantly from the original MBOs framework.
 John Doerr, an ex-Intel employee, and the OKR ambassador, called them ‘OKRs.’

-John stressed the importance of combining bottom-up goals with cascading goals which revolutionized the goal-setting process.
+John stressed the importance of combining bottom-up goals with cascading goals, which revolutionized the goal-setting methodology process.
 He believed everyone should own goals that align with the top-level business objectives.

 Types of OKRs